codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipeline-caching.md

 ### Issues with parallel builds and parallel pipelines

+Codefresh supports two form of parallelism, parallel steps within the same pipeline and parallel pipelines (and also concurrent builds).
-Parallel steps inside the same pipeline use the same volume.
+All parallel steps inside the same pipeline use the same volume.
 Codefresh [does not perform any conflict detection in that case]({{site.baseurl}}/docs/codefresh-yaml/advanced-workflows/#shared-codefresh-volume-and-race-conditions).

-Also notice that if you make too many commits very fast (triggering a second build while the previous one is still running), Codefresh will allocate a brand new volume for the subsequent builds.
+For concurrent builds of the same pipeline, notice that if you make too many commits very fast (triggering a second build while the previous one is still running), Codefresh will allocate a brand new volume for the subsequent builds.

-IMAGE here

 This will force all builds to start with a clean shared volume, resulting in longer build times.
 Be sure to set your [build termination settings]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipelines/#pipeline-settings) correctly.

+{% include image.html
+lightbox="true"
+file="/images/pipeline/caching/concurrent-build-caching.png"
+url="/images/pipeline/caching/concurrent-build-caching.png"
+alt="Concurrent build caching"
+caption="Concurrent build caching"
+max-width="80%"
+%}

+The diagram above shows the following sequence of events:

+1. The first build of a pipeline is triggered.
+Codefresh allocated a brand new volume and automatically mounts is as a workspace at `/codefres/volume`.
+1. The first build runs and stores artifacts on the volume
+1. The first build finishes.
+Codefresh stores the volume in the cache
+1. A second build is triggered for the same pipeline and same git branch.
+Codefresh sees that there is already a volume in the cache and passes it to the second build.
+The second build correctly finds all artifacts in the cache
+1. *Before the second build finishes*, a third build is triggered.
+1. The pipeline volume is still locked by the second build and Codefresh cannot use it in the third build.
+Codefresh allocates a **brand new volume** that has no artifacts at all and passes it to the third build
+1. The second build finishes and its volume is saved into cache
+1. The third build finishes and its volume is saved into cache *overwriting* the volume of the second build.
+1. If a fourth build starts it will use the volume from the third build since this was the last saved volume.

 ## Codefresh cache size and eviction policy